SUMMER CAMPS ARE ON! DON'T MISS OUT, REGISTER NOW!!

 At the start of each camp day before campers arrive, all coaches and staff will undergo a COVID-19 health and safety screening, including a symptom checklist, temperature check, and travel screening.

-Masks will be mandatory for all campers, coaches, and staff at all times while in indoor spaces, except when eating or drinking or participating in physical activities in a cohort.
-Physical distancing will be enforced while eating and drinking, and while participating indoors.
+Masks will be mandatory for all campers, coaches, and staff at all times while in indoor spaces, including during indoor activities.
+Physical distancing will be enforced while eating and drinking.
 Masks are not required outdoors.
+Exemption for masks may apply to those with an underlying health condition.

 During all summer camps, participants will be placed in 'cohorts' or small-groups of campers for the duration of the week.
 Cohorts generally do not exceed more than 10 campers but may change based on public health guidance.
 During camp we will make every effort to keep cohorts separate from one another, including the staggering of bathroom breaks, separate lunch areas, and physical distancing between groups.
 Additionally, coaches and staff will be assigned to one cohort every week, and with the exception of extenuating circumstances, those assignments will not change throughout a camp week.